Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 Do you ever feel that no matter how much you do, you can never get ahead financially?
 Do you work two or three jobs and you still can't seem to make ends meet?
-Do you feel that although you desire to be rich, something seems to hold you back?
+Do you feel that although you desire to be financially secure, something seems to hold you back?
 Do you find it hard to meet your financial goals?

 If you answered "Yes" to at least one of those questions, you are not alone.
 You might need to change your relationship with money in order to accumulate more.

 At this point, you might be saying to yourself that you know about having a relationship with people but not with things and surely not with money.
 If you thought there is no such thing as having a relationship with money, keep reading.

-If you want to see how you can change your financial future to be better than what it is now, keep reading and make the necessary changes to do so.
+If you want to see how you can change your financial future to be better than what it is now, determine what your relationship is with money.

 Forbes magazine reported that a person's relationship with money has a lot to do with how much they will have or not have.
 Therefore, the first step to have more money is to identify how you feel about it.
 Do you have a positive or negative relationship with it?

 Those who are positive about money see the possibilities of having it.
 Those who have a negative attitude are often heard saying how much money they don't have.
 Determine if your relationship with money is positive or negative.
 Take inventory to find out if negative talk about money is keeping you from accumulating as much as you need.